+To receive a studentship, there are two aspects of eligibility that apply: academic and residential.
+See http://www.sgsah.ac.uk/dtp/howtoapply/#/residencyrequirements for more information.
 Normally only those students who have been resident in the UK, for purposes other than education, for the preceding three years are eligible for a full award.
-For some awards candidates who are nationals of a member state of the EU and are resident in the UK may also be eligible for fees only awards.
+For some awards candidates who are nationals of a member state of the EU and are resident in the UK may be eligible for fees only awards.

-In order to be nominated for a scholarship, applicants must hold an unconditional or conditional offer of a place on a College of Arts & Social Sciences PhD degree programme.
+In order to be nominated for a scholarship, applicants must hold an unconditional or conditional offer of a place on a relevant PhD degree programme.

 Further information on the Scottish Graduate School for the Arts and Humanities (SGSAH) can be found on the SGSAH website.

 Application forms should be returned to the Postgraduate Research School, Room 193, Fraser Noble Building, University of Aberdeen, AB24 3UE or by emailed to: email@example.com.

 General queries regarding AHRC scholarships at the University of Aberdeen should be directed to Ann Marie Johnston at firstname.lastname@example.org.